Learning to Ask Informative Questions: Enhancing LLMs with Preference Optimization and Expected Information Gain: Results

 \section{Results}

-The robustness of the different methods was assessed by comparing their performance on test sets with candidate sets of the same size as in training but from other domains.
+Different methods are assessed on test sets with candidate sets of the same size as in training but from other domains.
 The results are reported in Table~\ref{tab:8cds}.
-For INLG \cite{INLG23} and Things~\cite{Apple}, DPO significantly improves performance over the zero-shot model in terms of both S@1 ($+12.2\%$ and $+10\%$) and AQ ($-2.1$ and $-2.3$ questions per successful dialogues).
-For Celebrities~\cite{Apple}, where the concept space differs greatly from the training data, DPO reduces the average number of questions by $2.5$, while S@1 shows only a marginal improvement.
+For INLG and Things, DPO significantly improves performance over the zero-shot model in terms of both S@1 ($+12.2\%$ and $+10\%$) and AQ ($-2.1$ and $-2.3$ questions per successful dialogues).
+For Celebrities, where the concept space differs greatly from the training data, DPO reduces the average number of questions by $2.5$, while S@1 shows only a marginal improvement.
 A consistent improvement of DPO over zero-shot is also observed for the average EIG of the generated questions.
 Overall, the fine-tuning approach leads to a significant degradation in the S@1 metric.

 Given the promising results of DPO, we proceed to evaluate the robustness of this approach with larger candidate sets ($> 8$) at test time – preference optimization is still based on candidate sets of 8 elements.
 As shown in Table~\ref{tab:bigger}, with candidate sets of 16 and 29 candidates, DPO outperforms zero-shot in terms of S@1, with improvements of $+ 6.7\%$ and $+13.8\%$, respectively.
 DPO generates shorter dialogues, reducing questions by $3.2$ and $0.7$.
-However, in BigBench~\cite{srivastava2023beyond}, the average EIG of the questions asked by DPO slightly decreases compared to zero-shot.
-This is explored in the next Section where we dive into the dialogues.
+However, the average EIG of the DPO's questions slightly decreases compared to zero-shot in BigBench.